apache/jena-site/content/documentation/fuseki2/data-access-control.md

 <pre>
     &lt;#server&gt; rdf:type fuseki:Server ;
-       <i>fuseki:allowedUsers    "*";</i>
+       <b>fuseki:allowedUsers    "*";</b>
        ...
        fuseki:services ( ... ) ;
        ...
        .
 </pre>

-which requires all access to authenticated and the allowed users are those in the password file.
+which requires all access to to be authenticated and the allowed users are those in the password file.

 ### Dataset Level ACLs{#dataset-acl}